raymond1/Document-Compiling-CMS/README.md

 Similary, a directory can be copied recursively into the output directory by specifying a directory.
 You can use nested directories such as directory1/directory2/directory3 for this purpose.

 ## "compile" directive
-Note: MAGIC is probably not working right now.

 There are many websites that contain multiple pages that are the same, except for the content in a certain number of limited places.

 Consider, for example, the following two pages of a fictitious website: